bcarrell/verify/README.md

 I welcome any and all contributions.
 If you'd like to request a verification method, be sure to create an Issue describing it.
-If you'd like to contribute a verification method, please include corresponding test cases with your addition.
+If you'd like to contribute a verification method, please include an inverse method and corresponding test cases with your addition.
 Thanks!